 Double check URL

 Depending upon the configuration of your web server, the requested URL might throw a 408 request timeout error.
-Suppose, if you are requesting a URL that requires certain permissions or credentials to get the access, this might trigger a 408 error.
+Suppose, you are requesting a URL that requires certain permissions or credentials to get access, this might trigger a 408 error.

 Check your internet connection